Here is a conversation we have in our lodge many times a week, winter and summer.

 First, it helps to pay attention to when the snow and the ice melts.
-Even if it’s warm in the Twin Cities, like it has been in 2018, weather on the Gunflint won’t be on the same schedule.
+Even if it’s warm in the Twin Cities, like it has been in recent years, weather on the Gunflint won’t be on the same schedule.
 Snow and ice can occasionally disappear here in April, but it’s more likely to be gone in early May.
 Watch our web cam to keep track of how the weather is changing on the Gunflint.
 Our usual ice-out day is around May 6th, but it’s happened 5 weeks earlier or 2 weeks later.
 If anything, ice-out has been edging towards earlier dates in the past few years.

 Secondly, come prepared for some rainy or misty days.
 Bring rain gear and mud shoes.
 We love May for taking long, springy 50-degree walks on the trails and gravel roads, but if you don’t happen to get that weather, be ready to head out in spring showers.
-The animals don’t mind a little rain, so your hunt for the perfect moose moment can still succeed even if we’re experiencing May preciptitation.
+The animals don’t mind a little rain, so your hunt for the perfect moose moment can still succeed even if we’re experiencing May precipitation.

 Lastly, what about those bugs?
 The trade-off for being here when the wildlife abounds is that there are more bugs than in late July and August.
 Come prepared to deal with them and with luck, they may not even be an issue.
 The days between snow-melt and the last week of May tend to be close to bug-free.
 Eventually the notorious black flies, those little annoying ear-biting gnats, appear around Memorial Day.
 That’s when a head net and the screen porch on your Bearskin cabin are appreciated.
 Mosquitoes also start to appear about that time, depending on how much standing water there is in the woods.
 Some years are better than others.
 May is also the month for ticks.
 Our area has very few occurrences of Lyme disease (we just don’t have many deer on the Gunflint), but regular old ticks are out in force right away during the spring.
 Dress appropriately and take the standard tick precautions, and you should be fine.
 We sell a tick spray you can use as extra protection.